isabella232/click2kube-docs/README.md

 We've created a simple Hello World application to deploy to your Click2Kube cluster.
 Deploying this is a simple case of:

-1. Get your cluster's load balancer address which is exposed on the cluster status page as a subdomain of your cluster's domain.
+1. Get your cluster's load balancer address which is exposed on the cluster status page as a sub domain of your cluster's domain.
 For example:

 ![Cluster screenshot](https://d3vv6lp55qjaqc.cloudfront.net/items/3V3y3D0O0P3l012q0E0d/Image%202017-05-29%20at%209.02.00%20pm.png)